Skip to main contentSkip to search

 Nova ScotiaEIBI ProgramVaries1–2 yearsEarly intensive focus

-Federal Programs Available to All Canadians
+What Federal Programs Are Available to All Canadians with Autism?

 While autism service funding is provincial, three federal programs apply to Canadians with disabilities regardless of where they live.